CTCMS-UQ/dofulator/doc/installation.md

 `--config-settings=cmake.define.DOF_USE_SCIPY_OPENBLAS32=OFF` (e.g. this may be
 desirable for performance in a HPC environment).

-MKL and OpenBLAS have both been tested to work.
-The Apple Accelerate library is NOT currently supported.
+MKL, OpenBLAS and Apple Accelerate have all been tested to work.
 Other BLAS/LAPACK implementations may work, but may require some additional configuration (please submit an issue if you encounter problems).
 If the default implementation found is not the one you want, a particular implementation can be chosen on installation, for example to choose MKL:
 ```bash